Freedom of panorama: Philippines

 The Intellectual property Code of the Philippines (Republic Act No. 8923) makes no specific provision for freedom of panorama.
 A very limited provision does exists at Section 184(d) which states "the reproduction and communication to the public of literary, scientific or artistic works as part of reports of current events by means of photography, cinematography or broadcasting to the extent necessary for the purpose."

 This makes commercial uses of public buildings and monuments potentially infringing the copyrights subsisting in the said works; for example, shooting a video of a public space with a building authored by an architect who is a National Artist, and selling the said video to Netflix.

-On February 4, 2021, Intellectual Property Office of the Philippines Director-General Rowel Barba proposed to the House of Representatives to include freedom of panorama in the amendments to the Intellectual Property Code.
-House Bill No. 2672 to place freedom of panorama under Sub-section m, Section 184, of the Intellectual Property Code had been filed by Representative Christopher de Venecia of Pangasinan as of 28 July 2022.
-As of August 2022, the bill was pending in the House of Representatives.
-A similar bill with freedom of panorama provision was filed by Senator Loren Legarda in the Senate on July 18, 2023, which is also pending as of 26 May 2024.
+In the 19th Congress of the Philippines, Representative Christopher de Venecia of Pangasinan filed House Bill No. 2672.
+It included a freedom of panorama as the new Section 184(m) of the Intellectual Property Code.
+Senator Loren Legarda filed a similar bill with freedom of panorama provision in the Senate during the same Congress.
+Both bills remained pending up to the end of the Congress.